IELTS preparation course in Nepal

-IELTS, the International English Language Testing System, is designed to assess the language ability of candidates who want to study or work where English is the language of Communication.
+IELTS – International English Language Testing System is a globally recognized, standarized English Proficiency Test that assesses English Language Skills in the areas of Listening, Reading, Writing and Speaking.
+It is designed to assess the language ability of candidates who want to study or work where English is the language of Communication.

 IELTS is internationally focused in its content.
 For example, a range of native-speaker accents (North American, Australian, New Zealand, and British) is used in the Listening test, and all standard varieties of English are accepted in candidates’ responses in all parts of the test.

-There are 40 questions.
-A variety of question types is used, chosen from the following: multiple choice, identifying information (True/False/Not Given), identifying writer’s views/claims (Yes/No/Not Given), matching information, matching headings, matching features, matching sentence ending, sentence completion, summary completion, flow chart completion and short answer questions.
+QUESTIONS: There are 40 questions.
+A variety of question types is used, chosen from the following: multiple choice, identifying information (True/False/Not Given), identifying writer’s views/claims (Yes/No/Not Given), matching information, matching headings, matching features, matching sentence endings, sentence completion, summary completion, flow chart completion, and short answer questions.

 General Training Reading

-contains two short factual texts focusing on work-related issues (e.g. applying for jobs, company policies, pay and conditions, workplace facilities, staff development and training)
+Section 2 contains two short factual texts focusing on work-related issues (e.g. applying for jobs, company policies, pay and conditions, workplace facilities, staff development, and training)

 In Task 1, candidates are presented with a graph, table, chart or diagram and are asked to describe, summarize or explain the information in their own words.
 They may be asked to describe and explain data, describe the stages of a process, how something works or describe an object or event